WTOP-FM: WTOP-FM

 On January 11, 2006, WGMS-FM's call sign was changed to WTOP-FM as the station switched to an all-news format a week prior.
 The HD Radio digital subchannels of the 103.5 signal originally had broadcast Bonneville International's "iChannel" music format, which features unsigned, independent rock bands on the HD2 channel, and the HD3 channel aired continuous traffic and weather updates.
-Later iChannel was dropped for an LMA of the HD2 to a group that currently airs programming aimed at the South Asian community in the Washington area.
-Sometime in or before June 2013, that LMA was replaced with the predecessor to what is now Radio Sputnik.
+Later iChannel was dropped for a Local marketing agreement (LMA) of the HD2 to a group that aired programming aimed at the South Asian community in the Washington area.
+Sometime in or before June 2013, that LMA was replaced with the Voice of Russia, the predecessor to what is now Radio Sputnik.
 As of July 1, 2017, WTOP-HD2 began broadcasting the feed from WFED (1500 AM), after Radio Sputnik moved its Washington DC-area broadcasting to conventional (non-digital) frequency 105.5 MHz.

 In 2006, WTOP dropped its long-standing association with The Weather Channel and began airing weather reports exclusively from WJLA-TV all day long.
 Previously, WTOP had used weather reports from WJLA chief meteorologist Doug Hill during morning and evening rush hours and The Weather Channel all other times.
 Until 2015, the station used all WJLA meteorologists, not just Doug Hill.
 WJLA's "Live Super Doppler 7" has been featured in weather reports as necessary.

 In 2007, the WTOP radio configuration was realigned once again.
-WTLP-FM (formerly WGYS) at 103.9 picked up the WTOP simulcast on April 6, 2007, after the adult hits "George 104" simulcast with WXGG (now WPRS-FM, since sold to Radio One) was broken up, and adopted the WTLP calls on July 5, 2007.
+WGYS at 103.9 picked up the WTOP simulcast on April 6, 2007, after the adult hits "George 104" simulcast with WXGG (since sold to Radio One) was broken up, and adopted the WTLP calls on July 5, 2007.

 Also in 2007, WTOP began broadcasting on WJLA's "Weather Now" digital sub-channel, which is carried on cable systems well beyond WTOP's broadcast area, though this was ended in late July 2009.